-For angles of incidence greater than i_c , the beam is entirely reflected at boundary.
-In the such a way, total reflection internal only when occurs light attempts to from move a medium of given index of refraction to a medium of index lower of refraction.
+For angles of incidence greater than $i_c$ , the beam is entirely reflected at the boundary.
+In such a way, total internal reflection only when occurs attempts light to from move а medium of given index of refraction medium a of to index lower of refraction.